 - RMI-SCB100-Scientific Skills and Communication

-Students should have completed the OUA subject SCC100 or be taking it concurrently.
+Students should have successfully completed the OUA subject SCC100 with a result of 50 PA or higher, or be taking it concurrently.

 This subject is designed for students who have completed Year 12 chemistry or the OUA subject SCI18 Introduction to Chemistry; as well, students should have also completed Chemistry of Materials 1, or be taking it concurrently.
 Students will study: acid-base equilibria; periodic trends of the elements; transition metals; alkenes and alkynes; aromatics; chemistry of carbonyl compounds: aldehydes and ketones, carboxylic acids and acid derivatives; addition and condensation polymerisation; phase equilibria and solution chemistry; conductance and kinetics.